-When it comes to healthy swaps and baking, there are 3 things to keep in mind –> Flour + Sugar + Fat.
-Check out the swaps we make below!
+When it comes to nutritious swaps and baking, there are 3 things to keep in mind –> Flour + Sugar + Fat.
+Check out the swaps we make below.

 Flour: Ditch the white flour and use white whole wheat flour for a whole grain flour option.
 This will give you a serving of whole grains and a delicious nutty flavor.
 Option to sub an all-purpose gluten-free flour if you are hoping to make these gluten-free.